 A teammate skating in the background suggests an impending offensive attack.

-Young Guns is known for keeping it simple, and this one contains only a nameplate, Upper Deck logo, and the image of MacKinnon.
+Young Guns is known for keeping it simple, and this one contains only a nameplate, the Upper Deck logo, and the image of MacKinnon.
 The orange-and-silver “Young Guns” banner on the lower border is what catches the eye.

 Nathan MacKinnon Rookie Card Value